BuildCLI/BuildCLI/PROJECT_FAMILIARIZATION.md

 * This tool is designed to streamline the Java development lifecycle, making it easier for developers to focus on writing code while automating repetitive tasks and ensuring smooth project management.

+## PicoCLI and Annotations

+**PicoCLI** is a powerful library used for building command-line applications in Java.
+In BuildCLI, PicoCLI is used to define commands and subcommands, enhancing the modularity and flexibility of the application.

+**Annotations** play a crucial role in defining and organizing commands in BuildCLI.
+For example:
+- The `@Command` annotation is used to define a command, such as `ProjectCommand`, `RmCommand`, and `AddCommand`.
+- These annotations help in managing the commands, specifying options, and linking them to their corresponding actions in a structured manner.

+By using PicoCLI's annotations, BuildCLI achieves an organized and maintainable way to define complex command-line operations.

 # Project Structure

    The BuildCLI project follows a modular structure to keep the code organized and maintainable.